Table of contents

 How much interest do you pay?

-The interest rate you pay depends, of course, on the company you've chosen to work with and the option you've picked from their offer.
-As a general rule of thumb, the longer you take to repay the loan, the higher your interest will be.
+The rate you pay depends, of course, on the business you've chosen to work with and the option you've picked from their offer.
+As a general rule of thumb, the longer you take to repay the loan, the higher your rates will be.
 Where repayment and interest are concerned, there are two options to consider:

 Pay higher amounts in fewer instalments

-This option is best if high interest is a concern for you.
-The faster you repay the loan, the smaller your interest rate will be and you don't have to pay a lot of money out of pocket.
+This is best if high interest is a concern for you.
+The faster you repay the loan, the lower your overall repayment will be and you eont be so much out of pocket.
 This is a great solution for someone who's in a pinch and needs to take an urgent, one-time loan until they find money from a different source.

 Pay lower amounts in more instalments

-This option will result in a higher interest rate, but it offers the advantage of allowing you to pay over a longer period of time and make smaller payments.
-This option is ideal for someone who does not have consistent income or cannot afford to make large payments.
+This will result in a higher rate, but it offers the advantage of allowing you to pay over a longer period of time and make smaller payments.
+This is ideal for someone who does not have consistent income or cannot afford to make large payments.

 Who can take out doorstep loans?